carpentries/instructor-training/_episodes/14-lesson-study.md

 objectives:
 - "Create a learner profile for someone likely to attend a workshop you will teach."
 - "Identify the information about learners' understanding you hope to gain from a particular exercise and how you will use this information to guide your teaching."
-- "Start to become comfortable adapting challenges in real time for different levels of learners."
+- "Start developing comfort adapting challenges in real time for different levels of learners."
 keypoints:
 - "A good exercise provides useful guidance to instructors about next steps needed in teaching."
 - "Developing good exercises in real time can be difficult, but is an important skill."
 ---

-Yesterday we started a discussion of the importance of [lesson study]({{ page.root }}/11-performance.md).
+Yesterday we started a discussion of the importance of [lesson study]({{ page.root }}/11-practice-teaching/).
 We started out by focusing on the lessons we can learn as instructors from watching others teach, having others observe our teaching, and giving and receiving feedback based on these observations.
 In this section, we'll switch our focus to another important part of lesson study: detailed discussion of